infumap/infumap/tools/image_tagging/README.md

 - The wrapper first tries the standard OpenAI `image_url` chat format.
 If the running `llama-server` build rejects that format, it automatically retries using the older `image_data` payload style.
+- GPU-facing inference is intentionally serialized: uploads and preprocessing may overlap, but only one `llama-server` request is allowed to execute at a time.
 - The `/tag` endpoint now parses the multipart body directly from the request stream instead of using FastAPI `UploadFile`, so the service code does not spool uploads to temp files on disk.